leerieo/DrMarioAi_ThesisProject/README.md

 # DrMarioAi_ThesisProject

+## Nintaco

+This project requires downloading the [Nintaco Software](https://nintaco.com/).
+For information on running Nintaco, see their [FAQ](https://nintaco.com/faq.html).

 ## Compiling the java code into a JAR file

 In order to run the code written in the src/drmarioai file, we must first bundle it into a jar file.